rancher/docs/content/rancher/v2.6/en/admin-settings/rbac/cluster-project-roles/_index.md

 ***In RKE2, you must have permission to edit a cluster to be able to scale clusters up and down.**
 <br />

+For details on how each cluster role can access Kubernetes resources, you can look them up in the Rancher UI:

+1. In the upper left corner, click **☰ > Users & Authentication**.
+1. In the left navigation bar, click **Roles**.
+1. Click the **Cluster** tab.
-For details on how each cluster role can access Kubernetes resources, you can go to the **Global** view in the Rancher UI.
-Then click **Security > Roles** and go to the **Clusters** tab.
-If you click an individual role, you can refer to the **Grant Resources** table to see all of the operations and resources that are permitted by the role.
+1. Click the name of an individual role.
+The table shows all of the operations and resources that are permitted by the role.

 > **Note:**
 >When viewing the resources associated with default roles created by Rancher, if there are multiple Kubernetes API resources on one line item, the resource will have `(Custom)` appended to it.
 These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.